 So, we started our search for a good GWP that could do both--dog shows and hunting.
-We found a breeder with show champion that had been bred to a dual champion (a field champion and a show champion) and decided that a dog sired by a dog that was both a field champion and a show champion should be a good hunting dog and still be a good show dog.
+We found a breeder with a show champion that had been bred to a dual champion (a field champion and a show champion) and decided that a puppy sired by a dog that was both a field champion and a show champion should be a good hunting dog and still be a good show dog.
 And, that is how we ended up with our first German Wirehaired Pointer--Cruiser.

 Tom spent the first year with Cruiser hunting the sagebrush desert of Southwestern Idaho, and decided he hadn't had enough fun with Cruiser, so started competing in field trials and hunt tests in the spring.
 We also decided that we loved the breed, and got our second GWP, a female named Zoie.
 Cruiser and Zoie both eventually became Dual Champions (show and field champions) and these two outstanding dogs were our start in German Wirehaired Pointers.
 All Idawire GWPs go back to either Cruiser or Zoie, and many have both Cruiser and Zoie in their pedigrees.